semanticdata/guava/readme.md

 ## Acknowledgements

 Guava is built on the shoulders of other amazing open souce projects.
-We'd like to extend a special thanks to [cblgh](https://github.com/cblgh) for his work on [monotome](https://github.com/cblgh/monotome) which helped us get this project started.
+We'd like to extend a special thanks to [cblgh](https://github.com/cblgh) for his work on [monotome](https://github.com/cblgh/monotome) which this project is based on.

 We have the pleasure of using [Marked](https://github.com/markedjs/marked) as our markdown parser and [Inter UI](https://github.com/inter-ui/inter-ui) as our font of choice.
 Available under the [MIT License](https://github.com/markedjs/marked/blob/master/LICENSE.md) and the [SIL OPEN FONT LICENSE Version 1.1](https://github.com/philipbelesky/inter-ui/blob/main/LICENSE.txt) respectively.

-## License

-Guava Wiki is distributed under the [AGPL-3.0 License](LICENSE).
+Guava, as well as monotome is distributed under the [AGPL-3.0 License](LICENSE).